Skip to Content

 The Power Watchdog is big and it’s bright, but if you’re worried about potential theft of an expensive item, be aware that the Watchdog comes with a metal locking plate which enables you to lock the Watchdog to your RV or to the power pedestal… so no one can just make off with it in the night.
 You can also stow it out of sight in your basement, like we do.

-We keep our 50-amp Watchdog in our electrical compartment with our Hughes Autoformer and you can see that installation in this video, but the set-up of your Watchdog doesn’t need to be as fancy as ours is.
-Plug one end into your RV and the other end into the power pedestal, watch the magic happen and relax knowing that the power coming into your RV is safe.
+When we had our motorhome, we kept our 50-amp Watchdog in our electrical compartment with our Hughes Autoformer, and you can see that installation in this video, but the setup of your Watchdog doesn’t need to be as fancy as ours is.
+Plug one end into your RV and the other end into the power pedestal, watch the magic happen, and relax knowing that the power coming into your RV is safe.

 Power Watchdog surge protectors are available through Amazon: